viklund/courses/assembly/1611/exercises/illumina_assembly.md

 quast.py -o spades -l Spades_scaffolds,Spades_contigs -t 1 scaffolds.fasta contigs.fasta
 ```

-Download the whole quast result-folder (spades) to your own computer using scp and click on the reports.html file.
+Download the whole quast result-folder (spades) to your own computer using `scp` and click on the reports.html file.
 Any big differences between the scaffolds and contigs files?

 (OBS!
-Not working at the moment!
 You can also supply a reference genome to Quast that it will compare your assemblies with.
-You can find a reference genome at /proj/g2015027/private/nobackup/assembly_workshop/reference/GCF_000012905.2_ASM1290v2_genomic.fna
+You can find a reference genome at /proj/g2016024/nobackup/illumina_assembly/reference/GCF_000012905.2_ASM1290v2_genomic.fna
 Make symbolic link in your Rhodoassembly folder using

 ```